 In doing this, there was no intention of resigning Plymouth’s punk scene to the past, as its still a very active and evolving scene.
 Newer clubs and pubs like the Underground and The Junction have taken up the mantle – both of which are run by people connected with White Rabbit before it closed down.
 Additionally, finding a variety of Plymouth bands of different generations who are influenced by punk was as important as choosing the sites of the former music venues.

-Figure 3:
+Figure 3: More Than a Pony Show.
+Installation at Plymouth College of Art, Plymouth, September 2017.
+Photograph by Jamie Woodley.

 RB: What practical considerations did you make in selecting the sites that you wanted to revisit?